My Antarctica MS Expedition Cruise

 Crossing the Antarctic Circle

-The name of the tours to Antarctica, the Quest for the Antarctic Circle, is exactly that – a quest.
-The itinerary of the tour is not fixed because it is so heavily reliant on the weather and wildlife conditions.
-Ice conditions mean it might be impossible to cross certain channels, migration patterns mean some animals won’t be around.
+The tour itinerary is not fixed because it is so heavily reliant on weather and wildlife conditions.
+Ice conditions mean it might be impossible to cross certain channels, and the Antarctica animals migration patterns mean some animals won’t be around.

-Just being here, on the expedition was a dream come true.
-Crossing the Drake in record time, having such spectacular wildlife viewing was all a huge plus.
-But that morning, when our expedition leader announced we were on course to cross the Antarctic Circle around 08:45, my heart exploded.
+Just being on this Antarctica expedition was a dream come true.
+Crossing the Drake in record time and seeing spectacular wildlife was a huge plus.
+But that morning, when our expedition leader announced we were on course to cross the Antarctica Circle around 08:45, my heart exploded.

 The moment we crossed the Antarctic Circle